virgili0/Virgilio/serving/paradiso/use-cases/use-cases.md

 description: Give a high-level overview of the various cases of application of ML techniques (and in particular Deep Learning).
 ---

-# Use Cases

 # What you will learn
 The purpose of this guide is to give a high-level overview of the various cases of application of ML techniques (and in particular Deep Learning) in the various industries and fields.

-## Prerequisites
-It is recommended to read the guides of Paradiso preceding this one, but it is not necessary.

-## Time to read
-20 minutes.

 # Index
  - [The big picture](#The-big-picture)